ruishanteo/cheatsheets/notes/cs2103t/cs2103t-notes.md

 #### XP

 -   Extreme programming
--   Stresses custoemr satisfaction
+-   Stresses customer satisfaction
--   Aims to make develoeprs confidently respond to changing requirements (even late in life cycle)
+-   Aims to make developers confidently respond to changing requirements (even late in life cycle)
 -   Emphasizes teamwork
 -   Improve in: communication, simplicity, feedback, respect and courage
 -   Has a set of simple rules